 Meet Our Veterinary Staff on The Peninsula

-In addition to two skilled veterinarians, Colony Animal Hospital is proud to have a team of support staff to provide your pet with quality care and provide you with quality customer service.
+In addition to two skilled veterinarians, Colony Animal Hospital is proud to have a team of veterinary staff to provide your pet with quality care and provide you with quality customer service.
 Click on the headers below to learn more about our staff.
 If you have any questions or would like to make an appointment, feel free to let us know!

-Jane Piske, Practice Coordinator/Co-owner
+Jane Piske, Practice Coordinator

-Jane is co-owner of Colony Animal Hospital and has worked alongside her husband, Dr. Greg Piske, since 1998.
+Jane is the practice coordinator at Colony Animal Hospital and has worked alongside her husband, Dr. Greg Piske, since 1998.
 She earned an Associate of Applied Science degree in Veterinary Medical Technology in North Carolina.
 She is also a graduate of the American Animal Hospital Association’s (AAHA) educational program, The Veterinary Management School.
 She is a member of AAHA and the Veterinary Hospital Managers Association, which allows her to gain the most current information in veterinary medicine.
 With her 30+ years in the field, she loves that every day is unique and includes a wide array of pets.
 She also has a deep commitment to making the hospital and staff successful.

 Stewart Oast, Assistant Practice Coordinator